Online Master of Healthcare Administration

 Employment of healthcare occupations is projected to grow 15% from 2019 to 2029, making this an excellent time to advance your career with a graduate degree.

-Yes, I want to know more about the
+Yes, I want to know more about the Online Master of Healthcare Administration Degree

-REquired Core Requirements
+Required Core Requirements

 Provides students with an overview of healthcare services in the United States, including their historical development within a unique social, economic, and political environment.
 Current institutional structures and delivery systems are described, as are the evolving health needs of Americans.
 Emphasis is placed upon the basic concepts and issues associated with the management and regulation of healthcare providers and the delivery of services.